 - weight loss

-If no cause can be found upon initial examination, your doctor may refer you to a gastroenterologist for further diagnostic testing.
-GI disorders can be treated and managed.
+If no cause can be found upon initial examination, a doctor may refer you to a gastroenterologist for further diagnostic testing.
+GI disorders can be successfully treated and managed.